Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Results and discussion

-The bottom insets of Fig.\ref{fig1} show the Voronoi diagrams both for the repulsive and cluster-forming regimes; as clearly visible to the naked eye, the geometry of the Voronoi cells for chemo-attractive and -repellent active colloids are distinctively different.
-The standard deviation of the cell surface distribution $\sigma_{\mathcal{S}}^2 (t) \equiv (1/N\overline{\mathcal{S}}^2) \sum_{i=1}^N (\mathcal{S}_i - \overline{\mathcal{S}})^2$ (normalized by the square of the mean value $\overline{\mathcal{S}}$), thus, turns out to be a good indicator to distinguish the two types of dynamics.
-In the top inset of Fig.~\ref{fig1} we plot $\sigma_{\mathcal{S}}(t)$, as function of the non-dimensional time $t/\tau$ (with $\tau = R/V_p$), for two cases with different sign of the phoretic mobility.
+The bottom insets of Fig.\ref{fig1} show the Voronoi diagrams both for the repulsive and cluster-forming regimes; as clearly visible to the naked eye, the geometries of the Voronoi cells for chemoattractive and chemorepellent active colloids are distinctively different.
+The standard deviation of the cell area distribution $\sigma_{\mathcal{S}}^2 (t) \equiv \frac{1}{N\overline{\mathcal{S}}^2} \sum_{i=1}^N (\mathcal{S}_i - \overline{\mathcal{S}})^2$ (normalized by the square of the mean value $\overline{\mathcal{S}}$) turns out to be a good indicator to distinguish the two types of dynamics.
+In the top inset of Fig.~\ref{fig1} we plot $\sigma_{\mathcal{S}}(t)$, as function of time (given in units of $\tau = R/V_p$, i.e. the time an isolated particle takes to displace by one radius), for two cases with different sign of the phoretic mobility.
 In the attractive case, $\mu < 0$, cluster formation induces the appearance of very small (and large) cells and, hence, the surface fluctuations grow and eventually saturate at long times.
-For positive $\mu$, instead, colloids repel each other and tend to reach an optimal covering of the space; correspondingly $\sigma_{\mathcal{S}}(t)$ attains a (lower) value which remains constant in time.
+For positive $\mu$, instead, colloids repel each other and tend to reach an optimal covering of the space, implying that $\sigma^2_{\mathcal{S}}(t)$ attains a (lower) value which remains constant in time.

-Therefore, the variation of the asymptotic value of $\sigma^{(\infty)}_{\mathcal{S}} = \lim_{t \rightarrow \infty} \sigma_{\mathcal{S}}(t)$ with the phoretic mobility $\mu$ (figure \ref{fig1}) clearly identifies the transition between the two regimes.
-The phase diagram for chemorepulsive colloids, as recently shown theoretically \cite{Benno}, is indeed rather complex and deserves further investigation.
+Correspondingly, the dependence of $\overline{\sigma^2}_{\mathcal{S}}^{(SS)}$ (the time average of $\overline{\sigma^2}_{\mathcal{S}}(t)$ over the steady state) on $\mu$ discriminates between the two regimes: it is high for negatively large $\mu$, decreases as $\mu$ approaches zero and then stays low and constant for $\mu>0$.\\ We will focus, in what follows, on the chemoattractive case, but before moving on we stress that the phase diagram for chemorepulsive self-phoretic colloids, as recently shown theoretically and numerically \cite{Benno,Pohl2}, is indeed rather complex and deserves further investigation.